“The best way to spread Christmas cheer is singing loud for all to hear!”

 The wonderful time of the year is not that far away!
 The long hazy summer nights now seem a distant memory and the nights are drawing in.

-According to figures from the Coffer Peach Business Tracker, both pub and restaurant operators saw positive sales growth during last year’s the festive season, with pubs enjoying the biggest uplift with collective like-for-likes ahead 5.1% against a 2.4% increase for restaurants.
+According to figures from the Coffer Peach Business Tracker, both pub and restaurant operators saw positive sales growth during the festive season in 2018, with pubs enjoying the biggest uplift with collective like-for-likes ahead 5.1% against a 2.4% increase for restaurants.
 “This was all in stark contrast to the gloom hanging over retail, which according to the British Retail Consortium suffered its worst Christmas for a decade with zero sales growth,” said Karl Chessell, director of CGA, the business insight consultancy that produces the Tracker, in partnership with The Coffer Group and RSM.

 “What these Tracker figures suggest is that consumers are being more selective about where they spend their money, and are looking for memorable experiences – like going out for a meal or drink with family or friends over Christmas – rather than just buying ‘things’,” added Chessell.

-Earlier this year CLH News included a report into consumer booking behaviour for the festive season, which revealed that when deciding on a venue, consumers will prioritise three key factors; whether they are able to preview the menu in advance of booking (64%); how well the venue caters for their desired capacity (49%) and how prepared they are for those with food allergies (39%).
+CLH News previously included a report into consumer booking behaviour for the festive season, which revealed that when deciding on a venue, consumers will prioritise three key factors; whether they are able to preview the menu in advance of booking (64%); how well the venue caters for their desired capacity (49%) and how prepared they are for those with food allergies (39%).

 It’s all in the planning